 This policy was adopted by: S4A

-Each member of staff follows the Club’s Health and Safety policy and is responsible for:
+Each member of staff follows S4A’s Health and Safety policy and is responsible for:

 Responsibilities of the registered person